 “This is something that undergraduate kids dream of getting the chance to do and my son is just a junior in high school!” – Eddie Schrieffer, father of past participant Stewart Schrieffer

-High school students may apply to participate in the STARS 8-week summer research program or for the year-long academic program on the Converse campus.
-Applications are being accepted for the 2016-2017 academic year through August 31, 2016.
-Four students will be accepted for the academic year program.
+High school students may apply to participate in the STARS 6-8 week summer research program or for the year-long academic program on the Converse campus.
+Four students will be accepted for the year-long academic program.

 Juniors and seniors from Spartanburg County high schools are eligible to apply.
 Students who complete AP courses in biology and chemistry will receive special consideration.
 We encourage applications from traditionally underrepresented groups in science careers, such as women, first generation college students, and students with disabilities.
 The goal of the program is to give students the opportunity to explore research careers in the sciences by acquainting them with the resources of a College.
 Students must be able to provide their own transportation.

-Applications for the 2016-2017 academic year are due September 2.
-The program is competitive.
+Applications for this competitive program are accepted year-round.
 Applicants are not guaranteed a project will be available, and will need to list more than one area of interest.
 Each applicant must submit one letter of recommendation from a current or past teacher and participate in an interview with a Converse faculty mentor.
-Acceptance notifications will be communicated by September 15, 2016.
 For questions please contact Dr. Neval Erturk.